 You can visit ACAS at: www.acas.org.uk/ Hint/Tip By talking to your employer about your caring role, you can discuss what happens in an emergency and see if they will offer you additional support for emergency situations including paid leave.
 Companies with 'Carer Passports', (which can also be known by names such as 'reasonable adjustment passport' or 'workplace adjustment') or other carer-friendly policies, such as a carers policy or family-friendly policy can solidify this as part of that agreement.
-Please see the section 'contractual rights in the workplace', page 13 for more information.
+Please see the section 'contractual rights in the workplace', page 15 for more information.
 Right to emergency leave If you have worked for your employer for over a year and are responsible for a child under 18, you are entitled to 18 weeks of unpaid parental leave to look after your child.
 You must give 21 days' notice before you can take parental leave.
 Right of protection from discrimination The Equality Act 2010 protects you against direct discrimination or harassment because of your caring responsibilities.
 This is due to you being counted as being 'associated' with someone with a protected characteristic such as age or disability.
 Direct discrimination is where you are treated less favourably than someone else because you are caring for an elderly or disabled person.
 This can include: - being refused a job because of your care responsibilities - not being offered a promotion because of your care responsibilities.
-The right to request flexible working If you have been employed with the same company for more than 26 weeks, then you have the right to request changes to your work pattern.
-The law says you can make a request for flexible working once a year.
-If you have made a statutory request in the last 12 months, you must wait until 12 months after the date of that request before you can ask again.
-If you want to ask sooner, you may be able to make a non-statutory request instead.
-Your employer must respond within three months to your request and give evidence as to why they have made their decision to either accept or refuse your request.
-For more information about flexible working, please see page 17.
-A New right to carer's leave The Carer's Leave Act 2023 creates a new and flexible statutory entitlement to carer's leave.
-It amends The Employment Rights Act 1996 to allocate up to one week's unpaid leave per year for employees in England, Scotland and Wales who are providing or arranging care for a dependant with a long-term care need.
-The Carer's Leave Regulations 2024 set out further details on how this new right works in practice, including the extent of an employee's entitlement to leave and how leave is to be taken.
-The Regulations also confirm that this legislation comes into force from 6 April 2024.
-Contractual rights in the workplace Contractual rights will vary depending on the organisation you work for.
-You can ask your Human Resources (HR) department, your line manager, or consult your organisation's policies to find out what support they offer.
-Several possible contractual rights may apply to you:
+The right to request flexible working From April 2024, the law regarding flexible working has changed.
+When you join a new employer, you immediately have the right to request changes to your working pattern that may suit your personal situation.
+The law also allows you to make this request twice every calendar year.
+If you make two applications in a calendar year, you can choose to make a new application as soon as the following year begins.
+Your employer must respond within two months of your application and provide evidence to show why they have made their decision to accept or reject your application.
+If your application is rejected, they must work with you to try to create a different solution for your need.
+For more information about flexible working, please see page 19.
+Q: What is the difference between emergency leave and parental leave as a working parent carer?
+In general, the difference is that you use emergency leave when something unexpected happens and parental leave when there is a planned need for you to take a break from work.
+For many working carers, parental leave is used when their child needs a medical procedure and there is going to be disruption to their support and/or they will need additional support due to the recovery.
+The Carers Leave Act The first carer specific employment law that gives you the right to 5 days unpaid leave to provide care.
+From the 6th April 2024, unpaid carers across Great Britain, including Wales, will have new rights under the law.
+This right is for all unpaid carers to take up to one week of unpaid leave from their employer per year to provide unpaid care to someone.
+What new rights will this give me as a carer?